 |Ignition Interlock Device Possible?||Yes|

-If you are unlucky enough to be facing a Rhode Island DUI, your situation isn't without hope.
-But in order to secure the best possible outcome, it's a good idea to have a qualified DUI attorney review you case and advise you on the law and possible outcomes of the situation.
-Fortunately, you can have a Rhode Island DUI attorney evaluate your DUI case for free.
+If you are unlucky enough to be facing a Rhode Island DWI, your situation isn't without hope.
+But in order to secure the best possible outcome, it's a good idea to have a qualified attorney review you case and advise you on the law and possible outcomes of the situation.
+Get started today and reach out to a Rhode Island DWI attorney near you.